-In The Mogul’s Maybe Marriage, Ethan Hartwell has been given an ultimatum: he must marry by the end of the year, or he will lose control of the company that is his life.
-But when Ethan searches for the only woman he’s never quite forgotten, he finds a two-for-one — Sloane Davenport is carrying his child!
-Now, Ethan has to decide whether to tell Sloane his darkest secret, and chance losing her forever…
+In The Mogul’s Maybe Marriage [Buy now!], Ethan Hartwell has been given an ultimatum: he must marry by the end of the year, or he will lose control of the company that is his life.
+But when Ethan searches for the only woman he’s never quite forgotten, he finds a two-for-one — Sloane Davenport is pregnant with his child!
+Now, Ethan has to decide whether to tell Sloane his darkest secret and chance losing her forever…

 As a foster kid, Sloane has always dreamed of giving her own child a perfect family.
 Now, pregnant and — outrageously! — fired from her job, she is struggling to keep her independence.
 She isn’t about to marry for anything but respect and partnership and love.
 So what will it take to transform Sloane’s “maybe” into “yes”?